bancolombia/auto-sync-branch-action/README.md

-# Auto branch sync 🤖
+# Auto sync branch action 🤖

 A GitHub Action to syncs branches on your repo 🎉.
 Automatize yours merge to others branches and creates the Pull Request automatically.